New Yakima County COVID-19 cases surpass 200 for the third time in less than a month

 New COVID-19 cases topped 200 again on Thursday after two days of fewer than 100 cases, according to the Yakima Health District.

-It's the third day this month confirmed cases rose by more than 200, bringing the total to 6,940.
+Thursday’s report was 204.
+It’s the third day this month confirmed cases rose by at least 200, bringing the total to 6,940.
 The death toll remained at 132.

 The county reported 215 new cases June 8, the biggest single-day total of the pandemic.
 Friday, the number hit 208.